yoreei/yordangrigorov97/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Go
+- 👯 I’m looking to collaborate on A domain-specific programming language for algorithmic trading
+- 🤔 I’m looking for help with Making Java and (Neo)vim work together nicely
+- 💬 Ask me about How to do more with less clicks
+- 📫 How to reach me: me@yordan.io
+- 😄 Pronouns: he/him/his

 <!--
 **yordangrigorov97/yordangrigorov97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.